capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     def add_profile(role, p_name, p_composites=None)
     """
+    Args:
-    @role id of the role to add the Profile to
+        role: id of the role to add the Profile to
-    @p_name name of the Profile to be added
+        p_name: name of the Profile to be added
-    @p_composites to be specified if the profile has to be created beforehand
+        p_composites: specified if the profile has to be created beforehand
+    Returns:
+        ``True`` if the profile was created
+        ``False`` otherwise
     """

     # Example